janscience/Teensy_Amp/R1.0/README.md

 |    1 | VPP = VCC   | top      |
 |    2 | VSS = VDD   | center   |
 |    3 | GND2 = GND1 | bottom   |

+- connect these to the left column of JP4 of a another amplifier in order to provide power and reference.
+The other amplifier then does not need any power input to the right column of JP4.
+- if only a single amplifier is used, these pins are not used.

 ![pins](images/pins.png)